compbiofan/clusteringBenchmark/README.md

 The output of SCG has the following two important files:

-1. cluster_posteriors.tsv.gz has the probability of clusters belonging to each cell.
+1. 'cluster_posteriors.tsv.gz' has the probability of clusters belonging to each cell.
 We have to choose the cluster number with the maximum probability for a cell.
-From the file genotype_posteriors.tsv.gz  we get the genotype for each cluster.
+From the file 'genotype_posteriors.tsv.gz'  we get the genotype for each cluster.
 2. Using these two files we can get the consensus genotype matrix.
 Use the following script to get the consensus genotype matrix:

 	``` python scg_getGmatrix_new.py -cp cluster_posteriors.tsv -gp genotype_posteriors.tsv.gz -D inputDMatrix -output consensus_genotype_fileName.tsv ```